If you've blocked our ad, please consider unblocking it.

 GG SONIC THE HEDGEHOG.2 Ver1.10 1992/09/12 SEGA /Aspect Co.,Ltd

 A peaceful, ethereal-sounding tune.
-What this song could have been used for is unknown.
+What this song could have been used for is unknown, but it might have been an early theme for Crystal Egg due to the similar style.

 While powering on the game, hold Left + 1 + 2 on Controller 2.
 When the intro sequence starts, release the buttons, then start the game as usual.